-A half man-half beast terrorized brothels housed on former church property
+A half-man/half–beast who appeared as a hairy ghost terrorized brothels on former church property

 Not all ghosts are see-through, or covered in shrouds.
-One of Prague’s most dangerous ghosts was a hairy man who had a particular hatred of women of the night.
+One of Prague’s most dangerous spectres was a hairy ghost who had a particular hatred of women of the night.

 People disagree whether the figure, commonly called Chlupáč, was a half man / half creature or an actual ghost, but police were never able to catch the perpetrator of multiple murders of prostitutes and were more than happy to assign it to the supernatural and say the case was closed.
 Chlupáč comes from the Czech word chlupatý, meaning hirsute.

-He would wander around Konviktská Street and the alleys leading to the Vltava river, near the location of where the National Theater now stands.
+He would wander around Konviktská Street and the alleys leading to the Vltava river, near where the National Theater now stands.

 Chlupáč was always dressed in slightly old-fashioned clothes that were never very clean.
 What stood out most was that he was covered from head to toe in unkempt hair, as thick as animal fur.